Dr Rodanthi Tzanelli

 - Website: Rodanthi Tzanelli Scholarship & Art | Leeds | Interdisciplinary Journeys | Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

 I obtained by PhD from Lancaster University and then, after holding temporary lecturing and research posts at Lancaster and the University of Central Lancashire, I became a permanent Lecturer in Sociology at the University of Kent from 2004 to 2007.
-I joined the University of Leeds in September 2007 before being promoted to Associate Professor in 2013.
+I joined the University of Leeds in September 2007 as a Lecturer before being promoted to Associate Professor in 2013.

 - Director of BA Hons Sociology

 Thus, empirically, this tri-valent project (structure-system-agency) considers intersections of media and tourism (‘cinematic tourism’, digital tourism) with individual and collective perceptions and makings of the world (society and its cultures).
 Theoretically, it investigates how such intersections trigger socio-cultural change (or not), as well as the ways the local survives in global cultural spaces (or not); the governmentality of art; the marketization of memory in new knowledge economies; and the role of mythology and collective performance in cultural politics.
 Moving from questions of nation-building to audio-visual forms of travel and digital tourist environments in global deregulated contexts allowed for more synthetic explorations of collective imaginaries – both synchronically and diachronically.

 - PhD in History, Lancaster University

 - MA in Historical Research, Lancaster University

 - BA Hons in History, Archaeology & Anthropology, Aristotle University of Thessaloniki

 - PGCHE/CILTHE, Stage I, Lancaster University